Expatriation

 Why Are So Many Americans Jumping Ship?

-The Challenges of Being an American Citizen Abroad
+Top 3 Challenges of Being an American Abroad

-For instance, Americans face an overwhelming compliance burden with respect to their non-US investments and business activities.
-Take for instance, the onerous FinCEN Form 114, the “Report of Foreign Bank and Financial Accounts.”
-Fail to file this form and you could face a five- year prison term and a fine of $250,000 or more.
-True, sanctions typically are much less severe, but many other mandatory disclosure forms exist, all of them easy to miss and all with significant penalties for noncompliance.
+Failing to file this form could result in a five-year prison term and a fine of $250,000 or more.
+While sanctions are typically less severe, there are many other mandatory disclosure forms that are easy to miss, all with significant penalties for noncompliance.

-US laws like the infamous Foreign Account Tax Compliance Act (FATCA) have also made it extraordinarily difficult for Americans living abroad to carry on the most basic financial and business relationships in their adopted countries.
-FATCA, for instance, forces foreign financial institutions to enforce US tax and reporting rules with respect to their US clients.
+FATCA forces foreign financial institutions to enforce US tax and reporting rules with respect to their American clients.
 If these institutions fail to do so, they face a 30% withholding tax on many types of US source income and other capital transfers.

-In many cases, it’s easier to “fire” US clients than deal with this risk.
-As a result, Americans living abroad report bank accounts being closed, mortgages called in, and insurance policies canceled.
-One client’s employer told him he’d be fired unless he gave up US citizenship within 30 days.
+As a result, Americans living abroad report having their bank accounts closed, mortgages called in, and insurance policies canceled.
+In some cases, employers have even told American employees to renounce their US citizenship within 30 days or face termination.

-It’s also nearly impossible for an American living abroad to enjoy a normal retirement in their adopted country.
-That’s because with only a few exceptions, the IRS considers the buildup in value in a non-US retirement plan to be taxable.
+It is also nearly impossible for an American living abroad to enjoy a normal retirement in their adopted country.
+This is because, with only a few exceptions, the IRS considers the buildup in value of a non-US retirement plan to be taxable.

 Are You A Good Candidate for Expatriation